Saraswatichandra (film): Story

 Things darken for Kumud.
 She's chased away from Pramad’s mansion after he discovers one of Saraswati's letters.
 This gives Pramad the pretext he's been looking for: she must go back to her mother's house.
 Kumud's dignified attitude has earned her the friendship of women in her in-laws’ household, and they reveal to Pramad’s parents that he has chased his wife out of lust and selfishness.
 Pramad is thrown out of his house and he vows never to return.
 After leaving her in-laws' house, a disheartened Kumud tries to drown in the river but is retrieved by some holy women on the banks.
 They take her to the same temple where Saraswati is trying to atone for his sins.

 The two lovers come face to face for one more time.
 Kumud submits to her fate and accepts the senior sister’s advice that she must do something for Saraswati.
 The latter, on the other hand, has a mission to fulfill: told by the guru that Pramad is dead, he will have to break the news to Kumud.
 A (very static) meeting is organised: after having realised that their fate has again brought them together, they admit that they are made for each other, and love blossoms between them.
 But Kumud doesn’t know she’s a widow, and still hangs on to the hope that she might change her husband.

 When Saraswati reluctantly tells her, he faces a new Kumud, who must now embrace the widow’s status.
-The film ends with Saraswati accepting Kumud's request of marrying her younger sister, Kusum.
+The film ends with Saraswati accepting Kumud's request to marry her younger sister, Kusum.